Dylan531/WheatSeedsML/README.md

 ## Dataset Description

-Using a soft X-ray technique, Charytanowicz et al. measured the following kernel features:
+Using a soft X-ray technique, Charytanowicz et al. collected the following kernel features:

 - Area *A*